aryansi225/NewCityNameGenerator/README.md

 # My Original Contribution & Learnings

 Contribution =>
-Reimplemented the code from the link in reference with a different dataset.
+Reimplemented the code from the link in reference with a indian city name dataset.

 Major Learnings =>
 Learnt how to use Tflearn for LSTM and sequence models.